composer/composer/doc/articles/scripts.md

 > **Note:** You can only set custom descriptions of custom commands.

-## Custom aliases.
+## Custom aliases

-You can set custom script aliases with the following in your `composer.json`:
+As of Composer 2.7, you can set custom script aliases with the following in your `composer.json`:

 ```json
 {